-^{} Less than 1%
+\ Less than 1%

-- (1) Shares beneficially owned include shares of our common stock but do not include shares of common stock issuable upon exercise of the warrants, which cannot be exercised prior to March 8, 2010. - (2) The warrants are not exercisable prior to March 8, 2010.
-In addition, the warrants contain an exercise limitation providing that a holder thereof may not exercise to the extent that, if after giving effect to such exercise, the holder or any of its affiliates would beneficially own in excess of 9.99% or 19.99% (depending on the ownership level as of the date of closing of the private placement) of the outstanding shares of common stock immediately after giving effect to such exercise.
-In each case, the selling stockholder does not have beneficial ownership of the shares that may be acquired upon exercise of the warrant.
-Accordingly, the number of shares of common stock set forth in the table as being registered for a selling stockholder may exceed the number of shares of common stock that the selling stockholder could own beneficially as of the date of this prospectus or as at any time in the future through its exercise of the warrants. - (3) Assumes that the selling stockholder will sell all shares of common stock offered by it under this prospectus. - (4) Percentages are based on 22,907,234 shares of our common stock that were outstanding on September 29, 2009. - James E. Flynn has the power to vote or dispose of the shares of common stock held by each of Deerfield Special Situations Fund, L.P. and Deerfield Special Situations Fund International Limited (collectively "Deerfield").
-The address for Deerfield is Deerfield Management, 780 3rd Avenue, 37th Floor, New York, NY 10017. - (6) Number of shares being offered includes 876,489 shares of common stock issuable upon exercise of a warrant acquired in the private placement. - (7) Number of shares being offered includes 1,544,750 shares of common stock issuable upon exercise of a warrant acquired in the private placement. - (8) Number of shares being offered includes 1,793,511 shares of common stock issuable upon exercise of a warrant acquired in the private placement.
-The shares directly held by Growth Equity Opportunities Fund, LLC ("GEO") are indirectly held by: New Enterprise Associates 12, Limited Partnership ("NEA 12"), which is the sole member of GEO; NEA Partners 12, Limited Partnership ("NEA Partners 12"), which is the sole general partner of NEA 12; NEA 12 GP, LLC ("NEA 12 LLC"), which is the sole general partner of NEA Partners 12; and each of the individual Managers of NEA 12 LLC.
-The individual Managers of NEA 12 LLC are M. James Barrett, Peter J. Barris, Forest Baskett, Ryan D. Drant, Patrick J. Kerins, Krishna "Kittu" Kolluri, C. Richard Kramlich, Charles M. Linehan, Charles W. Newhall III, Mark W. Perry, Scott D. Sandell and Eugene A. Trainor III.
-All indirect holders of such above referenced shares disclaim beneficial ownership of all applicable shares except to the extent of their actual pecuniary interest therein.
-The address for GEO is 1119 St. Paul Street, Baltimore, MD 21202. - (9) Each of Delphi Ventures VIII, L.P. and Delphi BioInvestments VIII, L.P. (collectively, ("Delphi") shares voting and dispositive power over the shares of common stock of the Company held by the other fund.
-The address for Delphi is Delphi Ventures, 3000 Sand Hill Road, #1-135, Menlo Park, CA 94025. - (10) Number of shares being offered includes 1,776,168 shares of common stock issuable upon exercise of a warrant acquired in the private placement.
+- (1) Shares beneficially owned include shares of our common stock but do not include shares of common stock issuable upon exercise of the warrants, which cannot be exercised prior to March 8, 2010. - (2) The number of shares being offered includes 15,602 shares of common stock issuable upon exercise of warrants acquired by Deerfield Special Situations Fund, L.P. in the private placement and 27,497 shares of common stock issuable upon exercise of warrants acquired by Deerfield Special Situations Fund International Limited in the private placement.
+The warrants are not exercisable prior to March 8, 2010.
+In addition, the warrants contain an exercise limitation providing that they may not be exercised to the extent that, if after giving effect to such exercise, the holder or any of its affiliates would beneficially own in excess of 19.99% of the outstanding shares of common stock immediately after giving effect to such exercise.
+In each case, the selling stockholders do not have beneficial ownership of the shares that may be acquired upon exercise of the warrants since these warrants are not exercisable within the next 60 days.
+Accordingly, the number of shares of common stock set forth in the table as being registered for the selling stockholders exceeds the number of shares of common stock that the selling stockholders beneficially own as of the date of this prospectus. - (3) Assumes that the selling stockholders will sell all shares of common stock offered under this prospectus. - (4) Percentages are based on 22,963,234 shares of our common stock that were outstanding on November 2, 2009. - (5) James E. Flynn has the power to vote or dispose of the shares of common stock held by the selling stockholders.
+The address for the selling stockholders is c/o Deerfield Management, 780 3rd Avenue, 37th Floor, New York, NY 10017. - (6) Does not include 860,887 shares of common stock issuable upon exercise of warrants acquired in the private placement.
+These warrants are not exercisable prior to March 8, 2010 and, accordingly, the shares of common stock issuable upon exercise of these warrants are not beneficially owned by the selling stockholder.
+See footnote (2) above.
+These shares of common stock are not being registered for resale pursuant to this prospectus. - (7) Does not include 1,517,253 shares of common stock issuable upon exercise of warrants acquired in the private placement.
+These warrants are not exercisable prior to March 8, 2010 and, accordingly, the shares of common stock issuable upon exercise of these warrants are not beneficially owned by the selling stockholder.
+See footnote (2) above.
+These shares of common stock are not being registered for resale pursuant to this prospectus.